paragon

 Get project’s integrations

-Returns a list of the integrations enabled for the Paragon project by the ID in the URL.-
+Returns a list of the integrations enabled for the Paragon project by the ID in the URL.- Includes the Connect Portal configuration for each integration (as

 .configs